Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Introduction

 \section{Introduction}

-With the development of computer vision and natural language techniques, the Image Captioning (IC) technique has been proposed to describe the salient objects of an image in natural language~\cite{icsurvey, showandtell, Oscar, VinVL, XLAN, OFA}.
+\IEEEPARstart{W}{ith} the development of computer vision and natural language techniques, the Image Captioning (IC) technique has been proposed to describe the salient objects of an image in natural language~\cite{icsurvey, showandtell, Oscar, VinVL, XLAN, OFA}.
 IC systems\footnote{Following Yu et al.~\cite{MetaIC_Pinjia}, we consider IC models and commercial IC services as ``IC systems'' in this paper.} have been widely used in modern society for many aims, such as helping visually impaired people to understand the real world~\cite{icsurvey, blindmen}.
-However, similar to other AI-driven systems, IC systems also manifest many defects that can lead to erroneous output captions.
+However, similar to other AI-driven systems, the IC systems also manifest many defects that can lead to erroneous output captions.
 Such incorrect captions could mislead users and result in their inappropriate actions, e.g., users may comment on social media platforms based on the wrong understanding~\cite{ICquality, icquality1, icquality2}.
-To identify the potential issues in the IC systems, it is essential to conduct sufficient testing with effective methods.
+To reveal the potential issues in the IC systems, it is essential to conduct sufficient testing with effective methods.

-To automatically test the IC systems, Yu et al. propose the first automated IC system testing method, MetaIC~\cite{MetaIC_Pinjia}.
+To automatically test the IC systems, Yu et al. proposed the first automated IC system testing method, MetaIC~\cite{MetaIC_Pinjia}.
 MetaIC inserts an object into the original images to generate new images and checks if the IC Software Under Test (SUT) correctly depicts all the objects in the source caption plus the object inserted in the follow-up test case.
-Later, Yu et al. further propose ROME~\cite{ROME_Pinjia} which generates follow-up test cases by first removing objects from the original images and then inpainting the images, trying to ameliorate the weakness of MetaIC in generating many invalid and unrealistic follow-up test cases.
+Later, Yu et al. further proposed ROME~\cite{ROME_Pinjia} that generated follow-up test cases by first removing objects from the original images and then inpainting the images, trying to ameliorate the weakness of MetaIC in generating many invalid and unrealistic follow-up test cases.